This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Where to stay

-Even if you’re going to Gili T with partying in mind, I would suggest getting a place to stay on the west coast away from all the mayhem.
+Even if you’re going to Gili T with partying in mind, I would suggest getting a place to stay on the West Coast away from all the mayhem.
 It’s always nice to be hungover in peace and quiet you know!
 Though you’ll find most of the budget accommodation on the east side.

 Le Pirate Beach Club is the perfect tropical location, a little piece of the Caribbean in Indonesia.
 Think white beach huts with turquoise trim, a pool, hammocks, sun loungers and palm trees, all right at the beach.
 Their hut with bunk beds is the cheapest option at 850k a night, while the largest family house is 2.5 million a night.
-Of course like with any other place, the prices depend on the season.
-I’ve never stayed at their location on Gili T myself, but you can read my little review of Le Pirate Beach Club on Nusa Ceningan here.

 Where to eat

 The Night Market is your best bet if you’re on a budget or if you just love the local food like I do.
-My favorite is the “warung tegal” style meals where you choose either rice or noodles and then an array of different meat and vegetable items.
+My favorite is the “warung tegal” style meal where you choose either rice or noodles and then an array of different meat and vegetable items.
 It usually only comes out to around 40k for a huge portion, which can’t be beaten in my eyes.

 Other than that you can get everything from soups to lobster, so everyone should be able to find something to tickle their fancy.
 Sit down and enjoy the tasty food and the hustle and bustle at one of the makeshift seating areas scattered around the market.

-Pituq Cafe is the no. 1 Gili T restaurant on TripAdvisor for a reason.
-Fresh and healthy deliciousness for a fraction of the price of other places you say?
-Yes please!!
-Located in the busy part of the east coast this is a fantastic place for breakfast, lunch and dinner, except for Thursday and Friday when they don’t open until 4pm.
+Located in the busy part of the East Coast this is a fantastic place for breakfast, lunch and dinner, except for Thursday and Friday when they don’t open until 4:00 pm.
 Have a smoothie bowl for 35k or a veggie ball and avocado wrap for only 45k.

 Casa Vintage is a bohemian paradise right on the beach west on the island.
 Think white reclaimed wood seating, driftwood, lanterns, pineapples and colorful pillows and flowers.
 It doesn’t get much better than that.
 You’ll get a delicious hummus dip platter for about 70k, a Caribbean beef chili for 90k and juices and smoothies range in price from 30-40k.

-You should also check out Pearl of Trawangan, located just south of the mains strip.
+You should also check out Pearl of Trawangan, located just south of the main strip.
 In addition to stunning accommodation, they offer a great restaurant and one of the nicest beach clubs on the island.

 - If you enjoy exploring under water you should definitely go diving or snorkeling.
 The Gilis are one of the best places in the world to do both.
 There are a lot of different dive operators, so do your research and ask around for prices.
 Snorkeling gear is available throughout the island.

 - Rent a bike and go explore the island.
-Be sure to not only keep to the main roads, but also venture into the palm tree jungle and find hidden spots you can have all to yourself.
+Be sure to not only keep to the main roads but also venture into the palm tree jungle and find hidden spots you can have all to yourself.
 Biking around the perimeter of the island will take you about 1.5 hours.

 - Lounging on the beach and frolicking in the water is what the Gilis are all about.
 There are beach clubs all along the coast of all three islands, so your hardest task will be to choose one.
 Sip on a fresh coconut, rent a paddle board and just have fun!